St. John's University (New York City)

 St. John's University is a private Catholic university in Queens, New York City, United States.
 It was founded in 1870 by the Congregation of the Mission (C.M., the Vincentian Fathers) with a mission to provide the youth of New York with a Catholic university education.
 Originally located in the Brooklyn borough of New York City, the flagship campus was moved to its current location in the Queens borough during the 1950s.
 St. John's has an additional New York City campus in Manhattan.
-The university's Staten Island campus closed in May of 2024.
+The university's Staten Island campus closed in May 2024.
 Additionally, the university has international campuses located in Rome, Italy; Paris, France; and Limerick, Ireland.

 St. John's is organized into five undergraduate schools and six graduate schools offering more than 100 bachelor, master, and doctoral degree programs as well as professional certificates.
-In 2019, the university had 17,088 undergraduate and 4,633 graduate students.
-The student body represents 46 states, District of Columbia, Guam, Puerto Rico, U.S. Virgin Islands, and 119 countries.
+In 2026, the university had 15,640 undergraduate and 3,749 graduate students, making St. John's the third largest Catholic university in terms of enrollment in the U.S. The student body represents 46 states, District of Columbia, Guam, Puerto Rico, U.S. Virgin Islands, and 119 countries.
 As of 2020, St. John's alumni total more than 190,000 worldwide.